disismeera/Crypto-DES/README.md

 # Crypto-DES
-DES algorithm to encypt and decrypt file using 10 bit key.
+DES algorithm to encypt and decrypt file using 8 byte key.